didacfontanet/entra-id-iam-lab/lab-06-access-packages/readme.md

 ### 11. Automatic group provisioning verified

-Navigated to **Groups → SG-Finance-App-Access → Members**.
+Went to **Groups → SG-Finance-App-Access → Members**.

-Test PIM User appeared as a direct member within seconds of approval — no manual IT action required.
+Test PIM User showed up as a direct member right after the approval, with no manual step from IT.

 ![Auto-provisioned membership](11-auto-provisioned-membership.png)